-Eligible financial aid recipients may register for classes and charge tuition and fees against the scholarship or grant amount indicated on the financial aid award notice for the applicable semester.
+Eligible financial aid recipients may register for classes and defer tuition and fees against the scholarship or grant amount indicated on the financial aid award on the portal for the applicable semester.
 If the scholarship or grant is more than the total amount of tuition and fees, the remainder may be used for other educational expenses.
-A refund for the remainder of the award(s) will not be available until after the refund period has passed and enrollment verification has been completed each semester.
+A refund for the remainder of the award(s) will not be available until after the refund period has passed, enrollment verification has been completed, and the census date has passed each semester.
 If, after receiving a refund, a student's class is canceled or changed to an audit or the student is dropped from a class, the student will owe back a portion of the refund applicable to the change in enrollment.

 Please Note: Institutional fee waivers are issued for tuition only and may not be used for other educational expenses.
 Any funds not used as tuition will not be refunded to the student.
 A Federal Work-Study award cannot be used to charge fees.